sangv/swsd/README.md

 Research into other alternatives to using StanfordNLP

-Research into using other graph databases or in-memory graphs like Tinkerpop etc.
+Research into using other graph databases or in-memory graphs like TinkerGraph etc.